-Melt the butter and chocolate in the microwave (ca 90 seconds), then stir and wait until dissolved.
+Melt the butter and chocolate in the microwave (ca 90 seconds - see notes), then stir and wait until dissolved.
 Alternatively, gently heat in a water bath (a heat proof bowl placed over a pan of boiling water).
 Set aside.

 In a large bowl, beat the eggs until foamy, then add the sweetener and mix well.

 Add the melted chocolate and butter along with the almond flour and stir with a spoon or spatula until just combined.

 Line the bottom of a 20 cm / 8 inch springform with parchment paper and grease the sides with butter.
 Pour in the cake batter and bake for ca 30 minutes until the top of the cake is firm to the touch, especially in the middle.

 Leave to cool before releasing from the cake tin.
 Once the the cake is completely cooled, dust with cocoa powder.

 Wait with dusting the cake until it's completely cooled.
 If it is still warm, the cocoa powder will melt and become sludgy.